AlexTsagas/ATLAS-Displaced_Vertices/README.md

   * The error between the DV_truth and DV_reco is defined as the distance between them.
 For the first calculated DV_reco of an event every possible error with DV_truths is computed and, then, the minimum is picked to represent the value.
-Then, the DV_truth used to calculated the error of the first DV_reco is excluded.
-The same proccess is repeated to compute the other DV_reco's erros (if they exist).
+Then, the DV_truth used to calculate the error of the first DV_reco is excluded.
+The same proccess is repeated to compute the other DV_reco's errors (if they exist).